HDFGroup/hdf-rest-api/DatatypeOps/POST_Datatype.rst

 created
 ^^^^^^^
-A timestamp giving the time the group was created in UTC (ISO-8601 format).
+A timestamp giving the time the datatype was created in UTC (ISO-8601 format).

 lastModified
 ^^^^^^^^^^^^
-A timestamp giving the most recent time the group has been modified (i.e. attributes or links updated) in UTC (ISO-8601 format).
+A timestamp giving the most recent time the datatype has been modified (i.e. attributes or links updated) in UTC (ISO-8601 format).

 hrefs